geoserver/geoserver/doc/en/user/source/services/wms/reference.rst

 - `OGC Web Map Service Implementation Specification, Version 1.3.0 <http://portal.opengeospatial.org/files/?artifact_id=14416>`_

 GeoServer also supports some extensions to the WMS specification made by the Styled Layer Descriptor (SLD) standard to control the styling of the map output.
+These are defined in:

+- `OpenGIS Styled Layer Descriptor Profile of the Web Map Service Implementation Specification, Version 1.1.0 <http://portal.opengeospatial.org/files/?artifact_id=22364>`_

 Benefits of WMS
 ---------------